LEARN TO LOVE

 This message seeps slowly but deliberately into our daily lives.

 Soldiers dance on TikTok in bombed-out civilian homes.
-The Ministry of Defense pops up on children’s TV.
+The Ministry of Defence pops up on children’s TV.
 Governmental information campaigns tell you to be prepared for disaster.
 The United Nations casually mentions World War III is coming.
-Army recruitment ads are squeezed between movie trailers.
+Army recruitment adverts are squeezed between film trailers.

 You try to make sense of it all, but you have no fucking idea.
 Better do as you’re told and Learn to Love the Bomb.

 From 26–29 March, TEC ART Festival presents the pop-up exhibition Learn to Love the Bomb, transforming Museumpark Rotterdam into a temporary “military base” filled with confronting art installations.
-In a large-scale group exhibition, artists react to the social, political, and technological systems shaping the war-driven world of the 21st century.
-Set in the heart of a city that once lost it to bombing, Learn to Love the Bomb drags war out of your screen and into the public space.
+In a large-scale group exhibition, artists respond to the social, political, and technological systems shaping the war-driven world of the 21st century.
+Set in the heart of a city that once was devastated by bombing, Learn to Love the Bomb drags war out of your screen and into the public space.

 island-1